Tahmasp I's Kakhetian and Kartlian campaigns: Fourth march

 Silk lampas panel with Safavid warrior holding a female captive.
 Thought to commemorate the raid against the city of Kartlia in 1553.
 Iran, second half 16th century.

 During the reign of Sultan Suleiman, immediately after the last Ottoman campaign, which covered the years 1553–1554, the Qizilbash army immediately embarked on a new march towards Kartli.
 Like the previous Ottoman incursions, this Ottoman march resulted in significant losses for both sides without giving either side any advantage.
 Therefore, peace negotiations commenced immediately after the conclusion of the march, culminating in the Treaty of Amasya in 1555.
 Writing about these events seventy years later and having the opportunity to evaluate them retrospectively, Iskender Bey Munshi considered the division of the Georgian kingdoms between the Ottomans and Safavids as part of the Treaty of Amasya.
 According to him, both sides agreed that Samtskhe, Kartli, and Kakheti would remain under Safavid jurisdiction, while the Ottomans would control Basiani, Dadian, and Kuriyana (Imretia, Mingrelia, and Guria).

-Meanwhile, Kartli King I Luarsab utilized the Safavid-Ottoman rivalry once again to assert greater autonomy.
+Meanwhile, King Luarsab I of Kartli utilized the Safavid-Ottoman rivalry once again to assert greater autonomy.
 In response to the threat posed by the Ottomans, Shah Tahmasp, reinforced by his trusted commander Shahverdi Sultan Ziyadoghlu Qajar, invaded Luarsab's territory.
 Luarsab employed the same battle tactics that Shah Tahmasp had used against the Ottoman army, avoiding direct confrontation.
 However, the better military strategy of the Qizilbash army enabled them to defeat Luarsab and gradually advance towards his capital.
 As a result, they captured the city of Qori in 1554.
 Although the fortresses of Mezrut, Parsatan, and Aydin were captured during the battles, Aydin fortress, which was then the residence of Luarsab's mother, offered stubborn resistance.
 The most intense battle of this campaign occurred during the siege of Aydin fortress, where many of Luarsab's warriors fiercely resisted the attacks of the Qizilbash.
 Eventually, breaches were made in the fortress walls, and the defenders' resistance was overcome.
 The Safavid forces slew many and took numerous prisoners, including Luarsab's mother, as captives.
 Over the following weeks, they gained significant spoils, wealth, and new slaves, crushing other pockets of resistance in the region.
 Safavid sources do not mention the fate of the king's mother afterward.
 According to Safavid chronicles, during this campaign, the Safavid army took more than 30,000 Georgian captives, relocating them to Safavid territory.
 It is reported that the Qizilbash army spent the winter near Qori and moved to Karabakh in January.
 In February, the Shah and his army moved southward to Ganja, where the governor, Shahverdi Sultan Ziyadoghlu Qajar, hosted feasts and festivities in honor of the successful campaign for eight days.
 Subsequently, the Shah's army proceeded to the province of Barda.